jrliv/100-days-of-code/log.md

 ### Day 53: June 29, 2017

 **Today's Progress**: Learned about creating, using, and releasing objects.
 Also learned about constructors.

+**Thoughts:** Not sure why but knowing how constructors work and when to use them has become a lot easier to me.
+I remember learning about them in my Java classes a few years ago.
+I had know clue what I was doing and what they were for.

 ### Day 52: June 28, 2017